 1. Barcode Scanner App for Inventory Management – Vend’s “Scanner by Vend”

 Inventory management is the starting point to a strong relaunch.
 With Vend’s Scanner app, you can turn your iOS device into a powerful mobile barcode scanner.
-Users can: count inventory using the camera right from their iPhone or iPad with no additional hardware required; look up product information from the shop floor; and edit and save the name and quantity of items that are scanned using the app.
+Users can: count inventory using the camera right from their iPhone or iPad with no additional hardware required; look up product information from the shop floor; as well as edit and save the name and quantity of items that are scanned using the app.
 Plus, they can log counts with an automatic timestamp to easily resume their progress at any time.
 We can see retailers saving countless hours on labor, and eliminating the possibility of human error through manual data entry.
 And coming out of the pandemic, it’s important to reduce the number of items and devices your staff touches!

 Read more: https://www.vendhq.com/scanner